-A comparison was performed in CARIS HIPS between H13427 and the ENCs listed in Table 14 of section D.1.1.
-Sounding layers were generated from the CUBE surfaces and overlaid onto the ENCs to assess differences between the surveyed and charted depths.
+A comparison was performed in CARIS HIPS between H13432 and the ENC listed in Table 14 of section D.1.1.
+Sounding layers were generated from the CUBE surface and overlaid onto the ENC to visually assess differences between the surveyed and charted depths.

-In addition to a detailed visual inspection in CARIS HIPS, all soundings from the charts were downloaded as a shapefile from NOAA's ENC direct to GIS application and differenced with the nearest surveyed depth from the 2 m surface in ESRI ArcPro.
-A statistical analysis of the difference comparison is shown in Figure 10.
-The surveyed depths from H13427 generally agree with the charted soundings from the largest scale ENCs within the survey area, with a mean difference of 0.86 m.
+In addition to a detailed visual inspection in CARIS HIPS, all soundings from the chart were downloaded as a shapefile from NOAA's ENC Direct to GIS application and differenced with the nearest surveyed depth from H13432 in ESRI ArcPro.
+A statistical analysis of the difference comparison is shown in Figure 14.
+The surveyed depths from H13432 generally agree with the charted soundings from the largest scale ENC within the survey area, with a mean difference of 1.18 m.

-Contour layers were generated from the 2 m CUBE surface and overlaid onto the ENCs to visually assess differences between the surveyed and charted contours.
-In H13427, the surveyed contours are in general agreement with the charted contours.
-Areas where discrepancies exist are the result of a dynamic seafloor with steep slopes.
+Contour layers were generated from the CUBE surface and overlaid onto the ENC to visually assess differences between the surveyed and charted contours.
+In H13432, the surveyed contours are in general agreement with the charted contours.
+Areas with larger discrepancies between the surveyed and charted contours are the result of the dynamic and irregular coral mounds rising from the seafloor.